NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 ^^^^^

-The mediator MPI tasks can overlap with other components and in UFS the tasks are normally shared on the UFSatm forecast tasks.
+The mediator MPI tasks can overlap with other components and in UFS the tasks are normally shared on the UFSATM forecast tasks.
 However, a large number of tasks for the mediator is generally not recommended since it may cause slow performance.
 This means that the number of MPI tasks for CMEPS is given by